neuroallyai/first-genai-project/README.md

 ## Mission Alignment

-This project is part of FNDVeteran.UK — an AI-first advocacy initiative promoting digital inclusion for disabled veterans.
+This project is part of NeuroAlly.AI — an AI-first advocacy initiative promoting digital inclusion for disabled veterans.

 ---